End-to-end switchless architecture for fault-tolerant photonic quantum computing: Discussion

-While many improvements could be made and the performance under losses are yet to be fully quantified, we believe that the modular and passive architecture for photonic CV FTQC presented in the paper will constitute a foundational design for photonic quantum computers above the FT threshold in the future.
+While many improvements could be made and the performance under losses are yet to be fully quantified, we believe that the modular and passive architecture for photonic CV FTQC presented in the paper will constitute a foundational design for fault tolerant photonic quantum computers in the future.